uswitch/ustyle/README.md

 This will import the main components.
 If you want more granular control of what to import, please look at the source code or the styleguide.

+### Mixins / Variables

+Ustyle comes bundled with a good set of Sass variables and mixins to use in your project.

+For Sass documentation on mixins/variables available to you, please see: https://ustyle.guide/sass/

 ## Development

-Development is done using [Grunt](http://gruntjs.com/), but it's just a thin wrapper around the heavy lifting done by some Node.js modules.
+Development is done using [Grunt](http://gruntjs.com/), but it's just a thin wrapper around the heavy lifting done by some Node modules.

 To install development